 This procedure applies to all fixed price and fixed fee contracts, including clinical trials.
 Before any sponsored project will be closed out, the principal investigator (PI) must complete and submit deliverables to the sponsor.

-Before the end date:
+Before the project end date:

 Final project balance:

-The Research Compliance Office (RCO) will periodically assess the fixed price awards held by a PI or a department to verify proper costing (pricing and charging of applicable expenses).
+Compliance, Integrity, and Security (CIS) will periodically assess the fixed price awards held by a PI or a department to verify proper costing (pricing and charging of applicable expenses).
 Additional clarifying information may be sought, or corrective actions identified if there appears to be a pattern of large unexpended balances or large overdrafts.